zzzeek/user_restriction/README.rst

    installed in $PATH, as well as has password-less ssh access to the controller nodes.

-2. enter IP addresses of controller nodes into hosts, replacing the sample addresses currently present.
+2. enter IP addresses of controller nodes into the ``hosts`` file (that is, the Ansible inventory file), replacing the sample addresses currently present.

 3. View the Ansible tasks which will run::